About Our Retreats

 When to Arrive/Departure

 Please plan to arrive on a Friday.
-On your day of arrival, please plan to arrive between 2 and 5 so that you may settle in for dinner at 6 pm.
+On your day of arrival, please make every effort to arrive between 2 and 5 pm so that you may settle in for dinner at 6 pm.
 On arrival, please come to the registration office upstairs in the main blue building and let us know you are here.

 For people coming for the weekend, please note that our scheduled day on Sunday ends after lunch.
 You are welcome to stay as long as you wish after lunch.
 Please plan to leave on Sunday for a weekend visit.